David-McKenna/cdmt/README.md

 ## Fork Details
 This is a fork of Cees Bassa's CDMT; a GPU based coherent dedispersion implementation.
 It has been modified to take a set of 4 sigproc filterbank style files (S0.rawfil, S1.rawfil..., positive frequency order) with raw voltage data and a sigproc header as inputs to perform coherent dedispersion.
-There are also (currently untested; written while waiting for processing to finish) flags to limit reads to *n* bytes (*-r n*) and skip to *m* bytes in each input file (*-s m*).
+There are also (currently untested; written while waiting for processing to finish) flags to limit reads to *n* time samples (*-r n*) and skip to *m* time samples in each input file (*-s m*).

 This modification was made for the observing setup used at the Irish LOFAR station, using Olaf Wucknitz's (MPIfRA) recording software and [udp2Filterbank](https://github.com/David-McKenna/udp2Filterbank) to record and preprocess data.